Chicago Bulls: 2010–2011: Arrival of Tom Thibodeau in Rose's MVP season

-2011–2014: Injury-plagued seasons for Derrick Rose
+2011–14: Rose's injury struggles

 The Chicago Bulls underwent significant roster changes and faced challenges between the 2011–2014 seasons, navigating injuries to star players while attempting to remain competitive.
 In the 2011 NBA draft, the Bulls selected Jimmy Butler with the 30th overall pick.
-During the offseason, they signed veteran guard Rip Hamilton to a three-year deal and extended Derrick Rose’s contract for five years at $94.8 million.
+During the off-season, they signed veteran guard Rip Hamilton to a three-year deal and extended Derrick Rose's contract for five years at $94.8 million.
 Rose and Luol Deng earned All-Star selections during the 2011–12 season, marking the first Bulls duo in the All-Star game since Michael Jordan and Scottie Pippen.
 Despite Rose missing much of the season due to injuries, the Bulls finished with the NBA's best record (50–16) and secured the Eastern Conference's top seed.

 In the first round of the playoffs, Rose tore his ACL during Game 1 against the Philadelphia 76ers, sidelining him for the remainder of the series.
 Joakim Noah also sustained a foot injury during Game 3.
 The Bulls, weakened by these absences, lost the series in six games, becoming one of the few first-seeded teams eliminated by an eighth-seed.
 Subsequent roster changes saw the departures of key players, including Kyle Korver, C.J.
-Watson, and Ömer Aşık, while the team added Marco Belinelli, Nate Robinson, and Nazr Mohammed.
+Watson, and Ömer Aşık.
+In their places came Marco Belinelli, Nate Robinson, and Nazr Mohammed.

 Rose missed the entire 2012–13 season, yet the Bulls finished 45–37 and advanced to the second round of the playoffs after a seven-game victory over the Brooklyn Nets.
 They were eliminated by the Miami Heat in five games.
 During the season, the Bulls snapped both Miami's 27-game winning streak and the New York Knicks' 13-game winning streak, becoming the second team in NBA history to snap two winning streaks of 13 games or more in a season.

 In 2013–14, Rose sustained another significant injury, tearing his medial meniscus just 10 games into the season, sidelining him once again.
 The Bulls traded Luol Deng to the Cleveland Cavaliers midseason, receiving Andrew Bynum and draft picks in return, though Bynum was immediately waived.
 Despite finishing 48–34 and earning home-court advantage in the playoffs, the Bulls were eliminated in the first round by the Washington Wizards.
 Joakim Noah was a standout performer, earning Defensive Player of the Year honors, an All-NBA First Team selection, and placing fourth in MVP voting.

-During the 2014 offseason, the Bulls made notable moves in the draft and free agency.
+During the 2014 off-season, the Bulls made notable moves in the draft and free agency.
 They traded two first-round picks to acquire Doug McDermott, added Cameron Bairstow in the second round, and signed veteran star Pau Gasol.
 The team also brought over Nikola Mirotić, a EuroLeague talent acquired via a 2011 draft-day trade, and re-signed Kirk Hinrich to bolster the roster.